PsychoQuake7/banking-system/README.md

 - **Technical documentation** for developers
 - **Contribution guidelines** for open-source collaboration
 - **Professional formatting** with emojis and clear section organization

-The README is tailored specifically to your codebase after analyzing the repository structure and understanding the banking system's functionality.
-Would you like me to modify any section or add additional information?